Skip to main content

 Geronimo

 Canyon Road institution — consistently rated Santa Fe's top restaurant.
 Special-occasion dining in a gorgeous 1756 hacienda.
-Reservations essential.
+Order the caesar salad and ask for an extra bowl of croutons for the table.

 Sazon